Fatma Sultan (daughter of Selim II): Early life

-Fatma was born circa 1559 during Selim's princedom, at Konya or Karaman where he served as sanjakbey, or provincial governor, at the time.
+Fatma was born circa 1558/1559 during Selim's princedom, at Konya where he served as sanjakbey, or provincial governor, at the time.
 She was her father's youngest daughter.
-Her mother's identity is uncertain; it is suggested that she was the fourth daughter of Nurbanu Sultan, however the claim remains disputed.
-She had three older sisters, Şah Sultan, Gevherhan Sultan and Ismihan Sultan, an older brother, Murad III, and six younger half-brothers who died infants when Murad became Sultan and he applicated the Law of Fraticide.
+Her mother's identity is uncertain; it's likely that she was the fourth daughter of Nurbanu Sultan, however the claim remains disputed.
+She had three older sisters, Şah Sultan, Gevherhan Sultan and Ismihan Sultan, an older brother, Murad III, and seven younger half-brothers who died infants when Murad became Sultan and he applicated the Law of Fraticide.

 Marriage

-In 1573, she married Kanijeli Siyavuş Pasha (died 1602), then Beylerbey (governor-general) of Rumelia, and eventually Grand Vizier 1582–1584, 1586–1589, 1592–1593.
+In 1573, she married Kanijeli Siyavuş Pasha (died 1602), then Beylerbey (governor-general) of Rumelia, and eventually Grand Vizier (1582–1584, 1586–1589, 1592–1593).
 Stephan Gerlach, first assistant and clergyman to the ambassador of the Holy Roman Empire at Istanbul from 1573 to 1578, recorded word that the Beylerbey was originally a slave whom Fatma's father Selim bought as a boy for 500 ducats and came to regard as his own son.
 It was in Sultan Selim's will that this marriage be arranged.

 Fatma's dowry amounted to approximately 5000 ducats.
 The marriage was happy, as indicated by the fact that she pleaded with her brother Murad to spare Siyavuş Pasha's life when at some point the latter fell out of favour.
 Siyavuş Pasha's physician, Moses Benveniste was often at dinner with the couple.
-She bore her husband four sons and a stillbirth daughter.
+She bore her husband four sons and a daughter, but only a son survived beyond the infancy.